LMuchapirei/exchange-rate-calculator/README.md

 To get key vist the following site
 You obtain a key after creating an account https://freecurrencyapi.net/documentation
-I have added the api key in the email with link to github repo Replace the key_value with that key

 3. To start the development server run
 ```
   yarn start